janmcconnellCityU/DS687_CAPSTONE/README.md

 ## 🧠 Project Overview

-This capstone project demonstrates the application of data science principles, tools, and techniques to a large-scale, real-world dataset.
-Using the Internet Movie Database (IMDb) as a case study, the project explores sentiment trends, rating patterns, and genre-based preferences by combining structured metadata with user-generated content.
+This capstone project applies data science principles, analytical tools, and statistical techniques to a large-scale real-world dataset.
+Using the Internet Movie Database (IMDb) as a case study, the project investigates how movie popularity relates to production attributes, including cast, directors, writers, and other crew roles.
+By leveraging the structured IMDb metadata, the project examines whether specific individuals or role categories are associated with consistently higher audience engagement, measured through IMDb user rating counts and average ratings.

-To reflect the breadth of the MSDS program, the project integrates **SQL** for data extraction, **R** for exploratory visualization and statistical summaries, and **Python** for natural language processing (NLP) and machine learning.
+To reflect the breadth of the MSDS program, the project integrates **SQL** for data extraction and feature engineering, **R** for statistical analysis and visualization, and **Python** for exploratory analysis and predictive modeling.

 ---

 ## 📌 Abstract

-The Internet Movie Database (IMDb) is one of the most extensive public repositories of film metadata, providing detailed information on titles, ratings, genres, crew, and user feedback.
-This project explores the IMDb dataset to investigate patterns in sentiment, genre preference, and rating behavior.
-Using SQL, R, and Python, the study aims to identify features associated with high or low user ratings, explore genre-based rating distributions, and analyze trends across decades of film releases.
-Findings will be translated into actionable insights that can inform content curation, audience targeting, and recommendation strategies in the film industry.
+The Internet Movie Database (IMDb) is a widely used repository of film information, containing detailed metadata on titles, ratings, genres, cast, and crew.
+This project analyzes the IMDb dataset to explore how production-related attributes correlate with movie popularity, assessed through IMDb user rating counts and average ratings.
+SQL is used to construct a clean, movies-only analytical dataset by joining titles, ratings, and personnel information.
+Python is employed to explore feature relationships, visualize trends, and build preliminary predictive models.
+R is used to validate statistical associations and generate complementary analytical insights.
+The results highlight patterns in how cast size, director and writer involvement, and crew categories relate to audience engagement.
+These findings offer a data-driven perspective on factors that may influence film popularity and contribute to broader understanding of audience behavior in the film industry.

 ---

 ## 🔑 Keywords

-IMDb, sentiment analysis, movie ratings, genre classification, natural language processing (NLP), text mining, exploratory data analysis, machine learning, SQL, R, Python
+IMDb, movie popularity, user ratings, cast analysis, crew analysis, production attributes, feature engineering, exploratory data analysis, statistical modeling, SQL, R, Python

 ---